howsoai/platform-installation-examples/common/README.md

 ### Login to the Howso Platform

-Hit the User Management Service (UMS) first.
-Proceed passed the certifcate warning.
+Navigate to the User Management Service (UMS) first.
+Proceed passed the certificate warning.
 Login with the default admin credentials (platform-admin/platform).
 You will be prompted to change the password.

 https://management.local.howso.com/

-> Note with a KOTS install that doesn't set the initial password via config (i.e. the UI driven appraoch above) - the initial password should be retrieved from the KOTS admin configuration screen.
+> Note.
+With a KOTS install driven via the UI - the initial password won't be the default, but should be retrieved from the KOTS admin configuration screen.

 As you navigate you will be redirected to other subdomains - each of which will have a certificate warning to accept.
-Calls to the api domain are cross domain, so navigate directly https://api.local.howso.com/.
+Calls to the api domain are cross domain, so navigate directly https://api.local.howso.com/, to avoid hidden certificate errors.

-> Note the certificate(s) offered by the Kubernetes ingress by default will be signed by a platform ca (stored as a secret at platform-ca) - which can be extracted and trusted.
+> Note.
+The certificate(s) offered by the Kubernetes ingress by default will be signed by a platform ca (stored as a secret at platform-ca) - which can be extracted and trusted.
 It is possible to override this behavior and use a custom ingress certificate.